cyrilletuzi/angular-async-local-storage/docs/BROWSERS_SUPPORT.md

 Even so, IE9 is supported but use native `localStorage` as a fallback, so internal operations are synchronous (the public API remains asynchronous-like).
+But be aware that IE9 support is deprecated since Angular 10 and may be removed in v11.

-This module is not impacted by IE/Edge missing `indexedDB` features.
+This module is not impacted by IE/Edge Legacy missing `indexedDB` features.

 It also works in tools based on browser engines (like Electron, WebViews, Ionic...), but not in non-browser tools (like NativeScript, see